vfey/convertid/cran-comments.md

 title: CRAN package convertid
 ---

+## Resubmission 2023-10-04
+This is a resubmission of a maintenance release of the package.
+The version number was increased to 0.1.5 after adding 'https://' to all host URLs to comply with Ensembl requirements.
+In addition, an internal function, `.setBiomaRtCacheLocation`, was added to address a problem with the biomaRt cache on non-standard Linux installations.

+### R CMD check results
+There were no ERRORs, WARNINGs or NOTEs.

+### Test environments (2023-10-04 - )
+* local OS X install: x86_64-apple-darwin22.6.0, R 4.3.1
+* win-builder (devel and release)
+* CentOS Linux release 7.9.2009 (Core) [:core-4.1-amd64:core-4.1-noarch], R 4.3.1

 ## Resubmission 2021-09-13
 This is a resubmission of a maintenance release of the package.
 The version number was increased to 0.1.3 after correcting a bug in function `todisp2()`.
 In addition, argument `verbose` was added to functions generating progress info messages to control their printing.

+### R CMD check
+There were no ERRORs, WARNINGs or NOTEs.

 ## Resubmission 2021-09-02
 This is a resubmission of a new release of the package.
 The version number was increased to 0.1.2 after making corrections to the default behavior in function `todisp2()`.
 The functionality has not changed but the function is more resistant to wrong user input.
 In addition, a new function was added, `likely_symbol`.

-## Notes
+### Notes
 Since both the local OS X check as well as the win.builder check returned NOTEs on example timings those examples were wrapped in `\dontrun{}`.

 There was 1 NOTE during the local OS X check: